Big Walnut Natural Area & Fortune Woods

-Owned and managed by the Indiana Chapter of The Nature Conservancy.
+Owned and managed by the Indiana Chapter of The Nature Conservancy along with assistance from Indiana DNR.
 Big Walnut Natural Area is a scenic 2,600 acres among the rolling hills and steep ravines of Big Walnut Creek Valley.
-Within it is the Hall Woods Nature Preserve and four distinct trails.
+Within it is Fortune Woods Nature Preserve, Hall Woods Nature Preserve, and four distinct trails.

 Predominantly a mesic upland forest with lowland or floodplain forest occasionally interspersed along many ravines, the lowland species that thrive here include silver maple, sycamore, buckeye and tulip trees.
 In the more mesic upland areas sugar maple, white oak, hickory, white ash, and cherry trees are dominant.
 A noteworthy feature in the upland forest is the very high frequency of large white oak.
 There is also a thick understory where many specimens of sassafras, dogwood, beech, and spicebush can be found.